elastisys/compliantkubernetes/docs/adr/0001-use-rook-storage-orchestrator.md

 ## Decision Drivers

 * Storage Orchestrator needs to be popular and well maintained, so that developer can focus on adding value on top of Kubernetes clusters.
-* Storage Orchestrator needs to be easy to set up, easy to operate and battle-tested, so on-call operators are not constantly woken up.
+* Storage Orchestrator needs to be easy to set up, easy to operate and battle-tested, so on-call administrators are not constantly woken up.
 * Storage Orchestrator needs to have reasonable performance.
 (A local storage provider can deal with high-performance use-cases.)

 ## Considered Options